-Important Note: These additional features (outlines, study notes etc) are included as aides in studying the Bible, but should not be considered on the level of authority as the Scripture itself.
+Important Note: These additional features (context headers, study notes etc) are included as aides in studying the Bible, but should not be considered on the level of authority as the Scripture itself.

 We're writing and uploading introductions to each of the 66 books and the 9 sections of the Bible and cross-linking between the book and intro.
-Twenty eight intros have been completed and several more are in progress as of the fall of 2013.
-In the future, we hope to inter-link the Online Bible with some of our Reading Plans and other sections.
+Thirty Five intros have been completed and several more are in progress as of the winter of 2017.
+In the future, we hope to inter-link the Online Bible with some of our and other sections.

 The default setting for most modern browsers is for scripts to run (by default, IE prompts the user before turning on scripts).
 You may consult your browser's help file for instructions on enabling or disabling scripts.
 You must allow scripts to run in order to view the chapter and verse numbers.
 There are no other scripts or ActiveX controls running on these pages.
 Thank you and please contact us if you have any questions.

 [Top of Page] [Return to the Online Bible]